 Even if your primary source of income is your assets — especially if your primary source of income is your assets.
 Don’t fall into the trap of spending as you need.
 Far too often it leads to overspending.
 This fear is best addressed through careful planning.

-This one probably wouldn’t have made this list 20 years ago.
+This one wouldn’t have made this list 20 years ago.
 However, today’s retirees have a lot more debt.
-And we’re not talking bigger mortgages.
+And we’re not talking about bigger mortgages.
 Credit card debt in retirement is now a significant issue.

 Debt is an anchor dragging at financial progress.
 This is true in retirement, just as it is before retirement.
 It doesn’t mean you shouldn’t ever have debt in retirement, but you need to be smart about it.

 If you have time, you should pay off credit card debt before retirement.
 If not, you should have a debt reduction plan in place.
 Retirement dollars are far too precious to waste on high-interest payments.